frypatch/The-Price-of-Remembering/book/CHAPTER_02.md

 Herma cut me off, his voice growing firmer though his smile remained.
 “Kvothe, there’s nothing to fuss over.
 I am as I need to be.
 Some knots slip.
 The world keeps spinning.”

 He leaned back then, his gray eyes catching the light like polished stones, and said something softer.
-“Who would have guessed, all those years ago?
-The stubborn boy sitting before me, sharp as flint, proud as a crow.
-Who could have known he would be unraveling knots alongside me one day?”
+“Who would have guessed, all those years ago, that the stubborn boy sitting before me, sharp as flint, proud as a crow, would be unraveling knots alongside me one day?”

 The humor in his voice felt warm, but I heard something beneath it.
 A trace of wistfulness.
 Of finality.